Fast Gradient Methods for Uniformly Convex and Weakly Smooth Problems: Introduction

 Starting from the celebrated work of Nesterov~\cite{Nesterov:1983}, designing acceleration schemes for first-order methods for convex optimization problems has been one of the most promising topics in mathematical optimization.
-In~\cite{Nesterov:2005,Nesterov:1983}, Nesterov introduced the notion of momentum acceleration in order to obtain fast gradient methods for smooth convex optimization, i.e., the case when $f$ satisfies \cref{Def:smooth} with $q=2$ and $g =0$ in~\cref{model}.
+In~\cite{Nesterov:2005,Nesterov:1983}, Nesterov introduced the notion of momentum acceleration in order to obtain fast gradient methods for smooth convex optimization, i.e., the case when $f$ satisfies Definition~\ref{Def:smooth} with $q=2$ and $g =0$ in~\eqref{model}.
 Momentum acceleration was successfully applied to the general nonsmooth case~($g \neq 0$) in~\cite{BT:2009,Nesterov:2013}.
-Based on the notion of inexact oracle~\cite{DGN:2014}, the universal fast gradient method was proposed in~\cite{Nesterov:2015} in order to deal with weakly smooth problems; the function $f$ satisfies \cref{Def:smooth} with $q<2$.
+Based on the notion of inexact oracle~\cite{DGN:2013,DGN:2014}, the universal fast gradient method was proposed in~\cite{Nesterov:2015} in order to deal with weakly smooth problems; the function $f$ satisfies Definition~\ref{Def:smooth} with $q \leq 2$.
+In~\cite{IN:2014}, first-order methods for uniformly convex objectives satisfying Definition~\ref{Def:convex} with $p \geq 1$ were considered.
 Meanwhile, there has been proposed a methodology called the performance estimation problem approach~\cite{DT:2014} that optimizes momentum acceleration.
 Using the performance estimation problem approach, optimized gradient methods that achieve smaller convergence bounds than Nesterov's methods were proposed~\cite{KF:2016,KF:2018}.